luc-github/ESP3D/README.md

 --Use GPIO2 to ground to reset all settings in hard way - 2-6 sec after boot / not before!!
 Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW - I did not found information on this.
 Currently boot take 10 sec - giving 8 seconds to connect GPIO2 to GND and do an hard recovery for settings
 --Use GPIO0 to ground to be in update mode
 --Use a switch to reset/disable module
---Use GPIO2 connected to a printer pin to interrupt the bridge loop if need change configuration (may be not necessary if no performance impact of allowing ESP screening commands - TBT - TBC)
+<S>--Use GPIO2 connected to a printer pin to interrupt the bridge loop if need change configuration (may be not necessary if no performance impact of allowing ESP screening commands - TBT - TBC)   </S> no need anymore
 --TODO: Full wiring with drawing
 TBD